 The following topic shows how you can filter data in the data editor.
 For more information about working with query results in the Services tool window, see Query results.

-You can filter data in a table by using the following approaches.
+In the data editor, you can filter data by using the following approaches:

 You can specify filtering conditions manually or use quick filtering options.
 Quick options are filtering conditions for the current column name.
 The conditions depend on the value in the current cell.